New State Assessment Information

 MI-ACCESS: Alternate Assessment

 It is recognized that the M-STEP and MME are not appropriate assessments for specific groups of students with disabilities.
-While M-STEP and MME assessments offer support and accomodations to designated students, Michigan offers an alternative assessment system designed for a specific population of students with disabilities.
+While M-STEP and MME assessments offer support and accommodations to designated students, Michigan offers an alternative assessment system designed for a specific population of students with disabilities.
 The state developed MI-ACCESS, which provides three levels of tests designed to measure progress of students where and when the IEP Team determines the general state assessments are not appropriate: FI (Functional Independence), SI (Supported Independence) and P (Participation).

 Students Learning the English Language